 How to Filter the List

-Obviously, some lists include a lot of properties.
-Looking at each one of them will take me hours—something that I don’t have.
+Some lists include a lot of properties.
+Looking at each of them will take me hours—something I don’t have.
 There’s absolutely nothing wrong with doing this, but I’d rather save myself some time and instead filter out what I don’t need.
-That way, what’s left are those properties that actually interest me.
+That way, what’s left are those properties that interest me.